agilecrm/widget-api-html/README.md

 ####III.
 CONTACT PROPERTY
 ####**a) agile_crm_get_contact()**
-**Arguments:**  nil
+**Parameters:**  nil
 **Response:**  JSON Object

    This function returns the object in the form of json object.
-More details about the structure of contact object is provided at the bottom of this page.
+More details about the structure of contact object is provided at the [bottom](#contact-structure) of this page.

         Eg. var jsonData = agile_crm_get_contact();

 ####**b) agile_crm_get_contact_property(propertyName)**
-**Arguments:**  property name
+**Parameters:**  propertyName
 **Response:** String

    This function returns the property associated with `propertyName`, if it exists, otherwise returns `undefined`.